Selecting Your Paving

 Surface Water Management

 Since October 2008 the Building Regulations require all new and replacement driveways with an area in excess of 5m2 to employ a Sustainable Drainage System (SuDS) to prevent surface water runoff draining onto the pavement or road.
-This can be acheived through a number of ways the most recent is the introduction of 'permeable block paving' which allows water to drain between the blocks and into a specially designed sub-base.
+This can be achieved through a number of ways the most recent is the introduction of 'permeable block paving' which allows water to drain between the blocks and into a specially designed sub-base.

 If you employ a SuDS solution you don't have to apply for planning permission but the cost of installation can be higher.
 It’s also possible to avoid planning permission by using standard block paving and installing a soak away.